 Originally from Nashville, Tennessee, Seaton has earned degrees from the Université de Montréal, the New England Conservatory, and Vanderbilt University.
 He has also studied at Tanglewood and the National Conducting Institute sponsored by the National Symphony Orchestra.
 His mentors include Michael Morgan, Jean-François Rivest, Robin Fountain, Charles Peltz, and Carol Nies.
 Seaton has undertaken additional studies with Kurt Masur, David Zinman, Stefan Asbury, Gustav Meier, Marin Alsop, Jorma Panula, Larry Rachleff, Kenneth Kiesler, Alexander Mickelthwate, Peter Eötvös, Leonard Slatkin, and Zsolt Nagy, among others.

-An avid cyclist and runner, Seaton recently did a solo coast-to-coast cycling expedition from Oregon to Massachusetts.
+An avid cyclist and runner, Seaton did a solo coast-to-coast cycling expedition from Oregon to Massachusetts.
 As a marathoner, he has run races in Los Angeles, Calgary, Vancouver, Salt Lake City, Minneapolis, and Fargo, to name a few.
 He qualified for and ran in the 2018 Boston Marathon.
-He currently resides in Monterey, California with his wife, Julia, where they enjoy long walks on the beach and feeding neighborhood cats.
+He and his wife, Julia, enjoy long walks on the beach and feeding neighborhood cats.
 They also enjoy traveling the world in search of the perfect cappuccino.

 Visit him online at www.scott-seaton.com.